apache/kyuubi/docs/architecture.md

 Name|Default|Description
 ---|---|---
-spark.kyuubi.ha.enabled|false|Whether KyuubiServer supports dynamic service discovery for its clients.
+spark.kyuubi.<br />ha.enabled|false|Whether KyuubiServer supports dynamic service discovery for its clients.
 To support this, each instance of KyuubiServer currently uses ZooKeeper to register itself, when it is brought up.
-JDBC/ODBC clients should use the ZooKeeper ensemble: spark.kyuubi.ha.zk.quorum in their connection string. spark.kyuubi.ha.zk.quorum|none|Comma separated list of ZooKeeper servers to talk to, when KyuubiServer supports service discovery via Zookeeper. spark.kyuubi.ha.zk.namespace|kyuubiserver|The parent node in ZooKeeper used by KyuubiServer when supporting dynamic service discovery.
+JDBC/ODBC clients should use the ZooKeeper ensemble: spark.kyuubi.ha.zk.quorum in their connection string. spark.kyuubi.<br />ha.zk.quorum|none|Comma separated list of ZooKeeper servers to talk to, when KyuubiServer supports service discovery via Zookeeper. spark.kyuubi.<br />ha.zk.namespace|kyuubiserver|The parent node in ZooKeeper used by KyuubiServer when supporting dynamic service discovery.

 # Kyuubi Internal